 Repurposing is especially great if you’re handy because these projects will require some time and talent with tools and paint.
 If you consider a piece long enough, almost anything that you find and really like can be repurposed for another use.

-A headboard for your bed — even a basic one — can be ridiculously expensive, especially for a piece that is purely decorative and essentially not functional.
-It’s all about the looks, so why not create your own headboard from some quirky materials that you find.
+A headboard for your bed can be expensive, especially for a piece that is decorative and not functional.
+It’s all about appearance, so why not create a headboard from different materials?

 This one uses repurposed wood and some old vintage hardware for embellishment, but you could easily create one out of vintage shutters, doors or windows.
 Let your imagination be your guide and you might end up with a headboard that’s not only a super cool design but a bargain to boot.

 A flea market is usually a makeshift area that rents space to vendors that sell used goods.

 How Much Should You Sell Pre-owned Items At An Antique Flea Market?